hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ***

-There have been [studies]((https://www.nature.com/articles/s41467-023-37126-3#Abs1)) that indicate that accounting for biological variability with replicates strongly affects the accuracy of the final results.
+There have been [studies]((https://www.nature.com/articles/s41467-023-37126-3#Abs1)) indicating that accounting for biological variability with replicates strongly affects the accuracy of the final results.
 These considerations reduce the number of false negatives during a DGE analysis.
 If we consider just the number of significant genes, we know that in our dataset there are more significant genes when we consider the results from FindMarkers.
 Despite this, we need to consider the cases where perhaps a Wilcox test may be more sensitive to subtle shifts.

-To test this, let us take a look at the top genes significant in only FindMarkers:
+To test this, let us take a look at the top genes significant only in FindMarkers:

 ```r
 dge_fm <- dge_sig %>%